AvatarWorld/DanceRevolution/README.md

 </p>

 - Photo-Realisitc Videos by [vid2vid](https://github.com/NVIDIA/vid2vid) </br>
 We map the generated skeleton dances to the photo-realistic videos by [vid2vid](https://github.com/NVIDIA/vid2vid).
+Specifically, We record a random dance video of our team memebr to train the vid2vid model and feed it with the generated skeelton dances.
+Note that, our team member has authorized us the usage of her portrait in following demos.
 <p align='center'>
   <img src='imgs/skeleton-1.gif' width='400'/>
   <img src='imgs/kazuna-crop-1.gif' width='400'/>